 I have been meaning to update you guys on four thrifty purchases (well, technically there are nine of them, because I got six of one thing) so let’s get into it.
 First we have this gilded pineapple vase that I found for $4 at Goodwill.
 Can you guess what I love most about it?
 Yup, the hex pattern all over the body of the vase.
 Even though it’s clearly pineapple influenced, it felt so “bees” to me (more on why we love bees here).
 And the antique gold finish is really pretty in person.
-Not too Donald Trump shiny, so it feels timeworn and authentic.
+Not too bright and shiny – it feels timeworn and authentic.

 And see those three jars around them?
 They were sent over by a friend (ohmygoshIlovethem Amy – thankyouthankyouthankyou!) and they look perfect with my new vase.
 The color of the pretty lids are exactly the same antique-gold color and… wait for it… there are little bees on the lid of each one.
 I also love the criss-cross glass effect.

 They’re sitting on our desk to the right of my computer so I can glance over and smile at them every sentence or two.

 Not kidding.
 That happens.

 Second of all, this guy is ours.
 And he’s also something that now lives on our desk and gets lovingly gazed at:

 The minute he popped up on West Elm we put in our order (we knew he’d be the perfect way to enjoy music in the office and much cheaper than a Bose stereo or some of the other docks on the market).
 He was actually back-ordered for a little while, but he finally showed up and we love him (update: we hear he’s now back-ordered until mid March of next year!
 Crazy!).

 The sound quality is great – and of course the white ceramic animal feature is our favorite.
 He definitely adds some sense of humor and some festivity (thanks to the fun music that we can now play while we type away).
 Oh and his name?
 Humphrey.
 He’s a total Humphrey.